easy portal contact

 One important aspect: If the incoming invoice does not contain all the required mandatory information, the requirements for the deduction of input tax are not met.
 Lax checking of the invoice is therefore prohibited.
 If you submit incomplete invoices for the input tax deduction, there may be additional payments in the event of an audit.

-Important to note: The more complete the mandatory data of the incoming invoice is, the easier it will be to process it later with an automated incoming invoice processing system.
+Important to note: The more complete the mandatory information on the incoming invoice is, the easier it is to process later using automatic incoming invoice processing.

 What is the mandatory information on small-value invoices?

-In the case of small-value invoices under 250 euros, the number of mandatory details on an incoming invoice is reduced.
-The following mandatory elements are sufficient for these small-value invoices:
+In the case of small-value invoices, the number of mandatory details on an incoming invoice is reduced.
+The following mandatory elements are sufficient for these low-value invoices:

 1. Full name and address of the invoicing party